PAYE vs. REPAYE: Which Student Loan Repayment Plan is Better?

 REPAYE stands for “Revised Pay As You Earn” and the same four types of Direct Loans may be eligible for this repayment plan.

 Under this plan, you will make payments capped at 10 percent of your discretionary income.

 REPAYE, like PAYE, will also result in forgiveness of your outstanding loan balance after 20 years of payments.
 However, if you have professional or graduate school loans, your repayment timeline could be stretched out to 25 years before you’re able to get the remaining balance discharged.

-The big difference between PAYE and REPAYE plans is that you can still qualify for REPAYE plan if your payment under this plan is greater than the payment would be under the standard 10-year plan.
-This provides you with more flexibility in choosing your repayment plan and gives you the opportunity to lengthen your repayment timeline beyond the 10-year standard repayment plan if you need to.
+The big difference between PAYE and REPAYE plans is that you can still qualify for REPAYE plan if your payment under this plan is greater than the payment would be under the standard plan.
+This provides you with more flexibility in choosing your repayment plan and gives you the opportunity to lengthen your repayment timeline beyond the standard repayment plan if you need to.

 Does PAYE or REPAYE Make the Most Sense for You?